 Wheelchair rugby 7’s is rugby union’s venture into the world of para-athletes.
-Unlike the (in)famous game of wheelchair rugby known as ‘murderball’, the wheelchair 7’s has lineouts, scrums, drop-goals, mauls and everything else you associate with the game of rugby union.
+Unlike the (in)famous game of Electric Foldable Wheelchair rugby known as ‘murderball’, the wheelchair 7’s has lineouts, scrums, drop-goals, mauls and everything else you associate with the game of rugby union.
 The techniques and skills on display will be as close to those you see in Twickenham or Murrayfield with the key differences being if a player is penalised for not rolling away, it will be in the literal sense.
 Wheelchair 7’s is a mixed gender fully inclusive sport which does include able bodied players also.
 I was surprised to learn just how many people are itching to try their skills on a knee scooter, a new addition to the sport, albeit not widely used yet.
 7’s Will be the third variety of wheelchair rugby with wheelchair rugby league making up the last of the three-o.